-This overdispersion of the experiments when the perturbation is weighted toward larger scales is also seen for soil temperature (figure 6b).
+This overdispersion of the experiments when the perturbation is weighted toward larger scales is also seen for soil temperature (Figure 6(b)).
 The effect is quite significant, increasing the spread/error ratio for ST3 from around 0.9 in the control to over 2.
 This is clearly undesirable, suggesting that this perturbation is not appropriate for soil temperature.
 Results for PP and ST1 are more reasonable, with only slight increases in the spread.

-The spread is also increased for 2m air temperature (figure 6c) following the same pattern for the experiments as seen in soil temperature.
+The spread is also increased for 2 m air temperature (Figure 6(c)), following the same pattern for the experiments as seen in soil temperature.
 This is likely driven by the large dispersion in soil temperature being transmitted to the atmosphere through sensible heating.
-Results for precipitation are also shown (figure 6d), but there is no noticeable impact on the spread here.
+Results for precipitation are also shown (Figure 6(d)), but there is no noticeable impact on the spread here.

-Brier skill scores for wet soil events are shown in figure 7.
-There are limited areas where the score is significantly above zero in the control: part of the Middle East, Western USA, central South America, Southern Africa, Indonesia and East Australia.
-The PP experiment shows improvement over the control for Central and South America and the Middle East (figure 7e) with slight increases in the Brier skill score, consistent with the hotspot regions indicated in figure 1, though it remains below significance in these areas.
-For the ST3 experiment the score slightly increases for South America, but for other regions and the other two ST experiments there is little impact.
-A similar pattern of skill is seen in the control for dry soil events (not shown), and again the PP experiment shows similar improvements in South America and the Middle East.
+Brier skill scores for wet soil events are shown in Figure 7.
+There are limited areas where the score is significantly above zero in the control: part of the Middle East, Western USA, Central South America, Southern Africa, Indonesia and East Australia.
+The PP experiment shows improvement over the control for Central and South America and the Middle East (Figure 7(e)), with slight increases in the Brier skill score, consistent with the hotspot regions indicated in Figure 1, though it remains below significance in these areas.
+For the ST3 experiment, the score slightly increases for South America, but for other regions and the other two ST experiments there is little impact.
+A similar pattern of skill is seen in the control for dry soil events (not shown) and again the PP experiment shows similar improvements in South America and the Middle East.

-Results for warm soil events are shown in figure 8.
-Scores for the control are higher than for soil moisture, with largest scores over South America, equatorial Africa, Greenland, the Middle East, Central Asia and Indonesia.
-All experiments seem to show an improvement in skill over Africa, particularly the ST3 rtic experiment (figure 8d), which shows a score greater than zero across the continent, whilst the control has many areas where the score is below climatology.
+Results for warm soil events are shown in Figure 8.
+Scores for the control are higher than for soil moisture, with the largest scores over South America, equatorial Africa, Greenland, the Middle East, Central Asia and Indonesia.
+All experiments seem to show an improvement in skill over Africa, particularly the ST3 experiment (Figure 8(d)), which shows a score greater than 0 across the continent, whilst the control has many areas where the score is below climatology.
 The ST3 experiment also shows a slight increase across the whole of Asia.
-Results for lower tercile soil temperature are not shown, but are similar to those for upper tercile events.
+Results for lower-tercile soil temperature are not shown, but are similar to those for upper-tercile events.